 “I got all my harmony understanding from guitar, which later turned out to be crucial when started playing saxophone. »

 There were still more twists and turns to be negotiated along the long and winding road to where he is today.
-He maintained his guitar-playing endeavor into his teens, but eventually embarked on much more conventional career direction.
+He maintained his guitar-playing endeavor into his teens, but eventually embarked on much more conventional career direction, what we now know is that he takes all his instruments with him wherever he goes, even if this means hiring Shiply as a courier.
 He enrolled in law and government studies and was heading for safe job in the service of the French government before he decided that music was, after all, his life.
 The epiphany occurred, naturally enough, in Guadeloupe, when Schwarz-Bart was 24.

 « I was on vacation there and friend of my mother’s had saxophone.
 I was fan of jazz saxophone players like John Coltrane and Coleman Hawkins.
 I asked her if could try it. »